I’m not sure what I intend for this picture to indicate:

 The reviews are mixed on Selegiline.
-Based on the anecdotal reports & preliminary science, reactions to this drug vary based on dose & personal neurochemistry.
-I recommend supplementing Selegiline at the behest of a physician while closely monitoring your health & cognitive functionality.
+Based on the anecdotal reports and preliminary science, reactions to this drug vary based on dose and personal neurochemistry.
+I recommend supplementing Selegiline at the behest of a physician while closely monitoring your health and cognitive functionality.

 Caution aside, there are a couple studies that deliver divisive reports: